ikoevska/docs/docs/ui/professional-ui-components/migration.md

         tns plugin add nativescript-ui-dataform
         ```

-3. Iterate over your `.ts` and `.js` files where the plugin is imported and make sure ro change the import from `nativescript-pro-ui/<component-name>` to `nativescript-ui-<component-name>`.
-For example, if you have a chart import `nativescript-pro-ui/chart`, change it to `nativescript-ui-chart`.
-This applies to imports regarding Angular wrappers as well.
-In that case you will have to update your paths from `nativescript-pro-ui/<component-name>/angular` to `nativescript-ui-<component-name>/angular`.
-For example, if you have a chart import `nativescript-pro-ui/chart/angular`, change it to `nativescript-ui-chart/angular`.
+3. Update your `.ts` and `.js` files to set the correct plugin import.
+Change the import from `nativescript-pro-ui/<component-name>` to `nativescript-ui-<component-name>`.
+If you're using Angular, change the import from `nativescript-pro-ui/<component-name>/angular` to `nativescript-ui-<component-name>/angular`.<br/>For example:
+    * If you have a chart import `nativescript-pro-ui/chart`, change it to `nativescript-ui-chart`.
+    * If you have an Angular chart import `nativescript-pro-ui/chart/angular`, change it to `nativescript-ui-chart/angular`.

-    > Note, that the `NativeScriptUIGaugesModule` has been renamed to `NativeScriptUIGaugeModule`, meaning that if you are using the Gauge in Angular, you will have to change the `import { NativeScriptUIGaugesModule } from "nativescript-pro-ui/gauges/angular";` to `import { NativeScriptUIGaugeModule } from "nativescript-ui-gauge/angular";`
+    > **IMPORTANT:** The `NativeScriptUIGaugesModule` is renamed to `NativeScriptUIGaugeModule`.
+If you are using the Gauge in Angular, you need to change `import { NativeScriptUIGaugesModule } from "nativescript-pro-ui/gauges/angular";` to `import { NativeScriptUIGaugeModule } from "nativescript-ui-gauge/angular";`

-4. If you have `.xml` files that have imports of the old packages, you will need to update them as well from `nativescript-pro-ui/<component-name>` to `nativescript-ui-<component-name>`.
-For example, if you have a chart import `nativescript-pro-ui/chart`, change it to `nativescript-ui-chart`.
+4. Update any `.xml` files that contain imports of the old packages.
+Change the imports using the pattern from **Step 3**.

-5. Rebuild the application.

-> You may need to delete the `node_modules` and `platforms` directories if you get an error during the build.
+5. Rebuild the application.<br/>If you get an error during the build, delete the `node_modules` and `platforms` directories if you get an error during the build.